arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusMessaging-VS2012/HOL.md

 	_Service Bus default keys_

-You have now created a new Windows Azure namespace for this hands-on lab.
-To sign in at any time, simply navigate to the Windows Azure Management Portal, click **Sign In** and provide your **Microsoft Account** credentials.
+You have now created a new Microsoft Azure namespace for this hands-on lab.
+To sign in at any time, simply navigate to the Microsoft Azure Management Portal, click **Sign In** and provide your **Microsoft Account** credentials.

 > **Note:** In this lab you will learn how to create and make use of Service Bus Queues and Topics from an ASP.NET MVC Application.
-You can also create Queues and Topics from the Windows Azure Management Portal, for more information see [Appendix A: Creating Queues and Topics using Windows Azure Management Portal](#appendixA).
+You can also create Queues and Topics from the Microsoft Azure Management Portal, for more information see [Appendix A: Creating Queues and Topics using Microsoft Azure Management Portal](#appendixA).

 <a name="Exercise1"></a>